Mastering Multidimensional Arrays in Java: A Beginner’s Guide

 Length of row 3: 1

-Since each component of a multidimensional array is also an array ([a [0], a [1, and [a [2 are also arrays)), you can use the length property to find the length of each row.
+Since each component of a multi-dimensional array is also an array ([a [0], a [1, and [a [2 are also arrays), You can use the length property to find the length of each row.

 Example: Print all the elements of a 2D array using a loop